HiFaraz/character/docs/plugins/Authentication.md

 The session cookie is called `identityDesk.sid` and is created as an HTTP-only cookie.

-Add session configuration under `plugins.authentication.sessions` in your configuration file.
+### Configuration

-### Required properties
+Add these properties under `plugins.authentication.sessions`:

-**cookie**
+#### cookie

-This is the `cookie` property from `express-sessions`, with the following exceptions:
+Cookie options.
+This is compatible with the `cookie` property from `express-sessions`, with the following exceptions:

   - `cookie.expires` is not allowed
   - `cookie.maxAge` is required and cannot be `null` (TODO implement the null check)
   - `cookie.secure = false` will issue a warning through `console.warn` if `process.env.NODE_ENV === 'production'` (TODO implement this)

-**keys**
+#### keys

-This is the `secret` property from `express-sessions`, with the following exception: the string value provided to `keys` will be split by commas to create an array.
+Secret key for signing sessions.
+This is compatible with the `secret` property from `express-sessions`, with the following exception: the string value provided to `keys` will be split by commas to create an array.

 ### Sessions store